 For U6 and under we teach a wide range of movements and want the children to experience the fun of unstructured play.
 For U10 and under we develop their coordination skills, teach the rudiments of basic techniques and want our players to enjoy the game of soccer.

-Training Model for the Youth Academy (Please click here for additional information on our philosophy and training models.):
+Training Model for the SIS Juniors (Please click here for additional information on our philosophy and training models.):

 U6 and under: 1.
 Teaching a wide range of movements.
 2. Experiencing the fun of unstructured play.
 (Basic Instruction)

 U7/U8/U9/U10: 1.
 Developing coordination.
 2. Learning the rudiments of basic techniques.
 3. Enjoying the game of soccer.
 (Intermediate Training)

 Too many clubs in this country use the Adult System when developing players at a very early age.
 The focal point, therefore, is winning instead of applying the right building blocks for the proper age.
 Each year the building blocks adjust and coaches need to have the proper education coupled with experience to apply it.
 How many teams focus on coordination training at the age of 8 regularly or at all?
 This wide-spread philosophy candidly hinders systematic player development.
 The Golden Age, ages 8-12, is the most important time to develop players technically and their 1 on 1 skills.
 Many clubs fail to take advantage of this precious time.
 For example, technique should be fully developed by the time a player reaches the age of 13.
 The result of the Adult System is that many promising players' performance, ages 8-12, start declining shortly after and the ones who did not receive equal attention never received a chance to develop properly.
 US Soccer published an article that over 80% of youth players quit club soccer between years 12-17.
 Here at the Fussball Academy we developed a training model developing every player!
 This allows for proper development at every age group whether it is during the Golden Age, or between ages 14-18.